-The First Mistake: Choosing a Low Coverage Amount
+Mistake #1: Choosing a Low Coverage Amount

 You decide to purchase a policy that has very little coverage such as an insurance plan through your employer.
 If you are the main source of your family’s income, you will be lucky if you get even one year’s worth of your kid’s college tuition and certainly not enough for your family to live on.
 Getting appropriate life insurance coverage will allow your family to live comfortably after you have passed away.

 You should consider getting coverage for both yourself and your spouse.
 Even if your spouse is not employed, they are taking care of the household and children while you are at work and they should be covered as well.
 If your spouse passes away, your children are going to go through many difficulties.
 You might have to hire someone to take care of your children in everyday household duties including preparing meals.
 You might even have to cut back your hours at work to take care of your kids.

 Mistake #2: Buying a Short Term Policy Because It’s Cheaper

 Rates for a 10 year will be less compared to rates for 20-year term life insurance policy.
 To save money, you decide to purchase a much shorter term life insurance policy but that can be a really bad idea.

 It is highly recommended you get a minimum 20 to 30-year term life insurance policy.
 These policies are a great middle ground policy as they are not too short nor too long.

 Some people will choose to get a 10-year term life insurance policy but consider what would happen if you developed medical issues over the next 10 years.
 You might not be able to get a new policy or it will cost you an arm and a leg!
 Shorter-term life insurance policies have there place in certain situations but are often just a really bad choice for the majority of situations.